 There is one required text.
 It is Becoming America (Volume 1).
-The ISBN is 9781259328404 (loose-leaf version) and 0077800672 (all-digital version).
+The ISBN is 9781259328404 and 0077800672 (all-digital version).
 It is available for sale or rent through the College Bookstore.
-There will also be a reference copy in the Library.
+There is also be a reference copy in the IVC Library.
 Additional readings/articles may be presented or assigned by me as deemed relevant.